FINNGEN/pheweb-users-input-validator/README.md

 There are two modes for scanning your stats file: deep and shallow.
 With the deep mode the whole file is scanned while with the shallow mode ~80k lines are subsampled from the stats file and subjected to the scan.

-**Recommendation**: first run tool in a shallow mode to check whether your metadata is correctly formatted and check if some basic requirements for the stats file are met.
+**Recommendation**: first run validator in a shallow mode to check whether your metadata is correctly formatted and check if some basic requirements for the stats file are met.
 Once that is checked - proceed to the deep check of the files.

 Expected runtimes:
 + Shallow scan: less than a minute
 + Deep scan: 700MB file is scanned, fixed and written in ~10-20 mins depending on the available resources.

-**Machine resource requirements**
-Validator uses multiprocessing python package and perfomes fastest when it is executed on the machine with multiple CPUs and good amount of memory, e.g. 4CPUs and memory 16GB.
+**Machine resource requirements**: validator uses multiprocessing python package and perfomes fastest when it is executed on the machine with multiple CPUs and good amount of memory, e.g. 4CPUs and memory 16GB.

-Guidelines for formatting your metadata and stats file can be found in Analyst Handbook: [](https://finngen.gitbook.io/finngen-analyst-handbook/working-in-the-sandbox/which-tools-are-available/untitled/how-to-set-up-a-pheweb-browser-for-summary-statistics).
+Guidelines for formatting your metadata and stats file can be found in [FinnGen Analyst Handbook](https://finngen.gitbook.io/finngen-analyst-handbook/working-in-the-sandbox/which-tools-are-available/untitled/how-to-set-up-a-pheweb-browser-for-summary-statistics).

 ## Requirements